neighborhoods/Prefab/docs/DaoYml.md

 - `dao`
     - `name`
         - Name of the DAO
-    - `namespace`
-        - The namespace of the DAO.
-        - This namespace will serve as the base namespace for all generated machinery for the DAO.
     - `table_name`
         - Name of the database table containing the data that populates the DAO
     - `identity_field`